HL7/davinci-dtr/input/pagecontent/specification.md

 #### QuestionnaireResponse
 The DTR process creates a QuestionnaireResponse resource through the course of normal operation.
 This resource **SHOULD** be saved to the patient record in the EHR system of the healthcare provider if supported.
 It **MAY** also be transmitted to the payer IT system.

 Updating work-in-progress (WIP) QuestionnaireResponses may save time and effort.
-In cases of QuestionnaireResponse updates, the App **SHALL** have the ability to continue, **SHOULD** allow the ability to start over, and **MAY**, for non-adaptive forms, provide the ability to ability to refresh and retain or discard provider entered information during a refresh.
+In cases of QuestionnaireResponse updates, the App **SHALL** have the ability to continue, **SHOULD** allow the ability to start over, and **MAY**, for non-adaptive forms, provide the ability to refresh and retain or discard provider entered information during a refresh.
 The data in the QuestionnaireResponse **SHOULD** be refreshed where possible with the latest data from the EHR system.

 ##### Interaction with Payer API
 The payer IT system should support the FHIR create interaction to allow the DTR process to send the QuestionnaireResponse resource to the payer.
 The FHIR endpoint for the payer **MAY** require authentication.
 If it is required, it **SHALL** follow the procedures described in [Authentication of SMART on FHIR application to payer API](specification.html#authentication-of-smart-on-fhir-application-to-payer-api).